'Disappearing' Infectious Diseases

-A booster vaccine containing tetanus toxoid, diphtheria, and acellular pertussis (Tdap) is recommended for adolescents at 11 through 18 years of age.16 Adults 19 through 64 years of age should receive a single dose of Tdap.74 Tdap may be given in the ED as tetanus prophylaxis.
+A booster vaccine containing tetanus toxoid, diphtheria, and acellular pertussis (Tdap) is recommended for adolescents at 11–18 years of age.16 Adults 19–64 years of age should receive a single dose of Tdap.74 Tdap may be given as tetanus prophylaxis.

 It is important for EDs to ensure that medical staff members are protected against pertussis to prevent the risk of transmission to susceptible patients.
-One study showed that ED staff had low levels of antibody to pertussis, despite 99% having had documented childhood immunization.75
+One study showed that emergency department staff had low levels of antibody to pertussis, despite 99% having had documented childhood immunization.75

 Rheumatic Fever and Rheumatic Heart Disease